misterblack1/plexus-p20/docs/readme.md

 # Technical information and documentation of Plexus machines

+Bitsavers has posted many scanned documents https://bitsavers.org/pdf/plexus/ for other Plexus systems like the P/25, P/40 and P/60.
+These are completely different systems from the P/20.
+The other systems use Multibus for all I/O and SMD storage.
+It seems with the P/20 and P/15, a second MC68010 was added to the motherboard to handle all I/O, SCSI was added for all disk and block storage and a new memory map was designed to handle up to 8mb of RAM.
+While the P/20 seems to run ports of the boot-ROM and OS, the systems are not likely compatible (from a software perspective) and from a hardware perspective, the P/20 is completely different from the P/25 and other models.

-Please see the various files in this directory for more information.
+For the P/20, please see the various files in this directory for more information.
 Datasheets and other scanned material has been moved to PDF.

 Mainboard PCB design files are in the 'CAD' directory.